 FICO also offers industry-specific variations of its scoring models, like for the auto, credit card, and mortgage-lending industries.
 FICO scores generally range from 300 to 850.

 Another type of credit score is VantageScore.
 Equifax, Experian, and TransUnion introduced VantageScore as a joint venture in 2006 to compete with FICO.
-VantageScore used to have a different range for scores than FICO, but now it uses the same range—300 to 850.
+VantageScore used to have a different range for scores than FICO, but now it uses the same range, which is 300 to 850.

 FICO is the most common score used in the mortgage-lending business.
 Again, FICO has many different scoring models.
-Fannie Mae and Freddie Mac have in the past, and will for the near future, require lenders to use the "Classic FICO" credit score to measure credit.
+Fannie Mae and Freddie Mac have, in the past, and will, for now, require lenders to use the "Classic FICO" credit score to measure credit.

 The Classic FICO score is also called these names at the major credit reporting agencies: